Donald Trump’s Remarks On Syria ‘Emboldened’ Assad Regime’s Gas Attack, Says John McCain

 Despite Trump’s condemnation of the attack, McCain believes that Trump may have played a role in it, however obliquely.

-Last week, as The Washington Post reported at the time, Trump promised to withdraw U.S. troops from Syria “very soon.”
+Last week, as the Washington Post reported at the time, Trump promised to withdraw U.S. troops from Syria “very soon.”

 “I want to get out.
 I want to bring our troops back home.
 It’s time.”

 The Pentagon, however, doesn’t necessarily see things that way.
 Although gains have been made in the fight against ISIS, which at one time controlled large swaths of the region, there is still much to be done, say military commanders.
-Further, military officials believe that the absence of U.S. troops in the area may allow the once-powerful group to reform, and perhaps even launch further attacks against the U.S. or its interests in the region.
+Further, military officials believe that the absence of U.S. troops in the area may allow the once-powerful group to reform and perhaps even launch further attacks against the U.S. or its interests in the region.

 To prevent that, say commanders, the U.S. will be required to maintain a “footprint” in the region for an unspecified period of time.